guilherme-aroliveira/aws-ec2-tf-project/README.md

 ### Description

-This project consists of provisioning ec2 instances on AWS Cloud through Terraform,
+This project consists of provisioning ec2 instances on AWS Cloud through Terraform.
 It also uses GitHub Actions as the CI/CD tool to deploy the entire infrastructure on the cloud.

 ### Usage